schoolofdevops/ansible-tutorial/manuscript/chapter5.md

      *    Create role scaffold for mysql  using ansible-galaxy init
      *   Create task to install "mysql-server" and "MySQL-python" packages using yum module
      *    Create a task to start mysqld service
      *   Manage my.cnf by creating a centralized copy in role and writing a task to copy it to all db hosts.
-Use helper/my.cnf as a reference
+Use helper/my.cnf as a reference.
+The destination for this file is /etv/my.cnf on db servers.
      *    Write a handler to restart the service on configuration change.
 Add a notification from the copy resource created earlier.
+     * Add a dependency on base role in the metadata for mysql role.
      *     Create  **db.yml** playbook for configuring all database servers.
 Create definitions to configure **db** group and to apply **mysql** role.